lightpoichich/baserow/docs/patterns/jobs.md

-# Job handling overview
+# Jobs

-This document is a technical overview documentation to describe main concepts, components and workflows behind jobs subsystem in Baserow, and shows possible extension points.
-It's intended for developers who want to work with jobs subsystem.
+This document is a technical overview documentation to describe main concepts, components and workflows behind job subsystem in Baserow, and shows possible extension points.
+It's intended for developers who want to work with jobs and need to comprehend the main concepts and how they interact in Baserow.

-Jobs subsystem allows to move costly user-triggered operations, like duplicating objects or exporting data, outside backend process.
+Job subsystem allows to move costly user-triggered operations, like duplicating objects or exporting data, outside backend process.
 When a user requests such operation, a job is created in the backend and is scheduled on a task queue, eventually is executed in Celery worker.
 UI shows job's progress and in some cases allows to